Herpes Simplex Virus (HSV) Infections

 (Herpes Labialis; Herpetic Gingivostomatitis)

-Both types of herpes simplex virus (HSV), HSV-1 and HSV-2, can cause oral or genital infection.
+Eight types of herpesviruses infect humans, two of which are herpes simplex viruses (HSV).
+Both types of herpes simplex virus, HSV-1 and HSV-2, can cause oral or genital infection.
 Most often, HSV-1 causes gingivostomatitis, herpes labialis, and herpes keratitis.
 HSV-2 usually causes genital lesions.

 Transmission of HSV results from close contact with a person who is actively shedding virus.
 Viral shedding occurs from lesions but can occur even when lesions are not apparent.